albertmickel/StreamEventDetector/README.md

 - Since we have limited time (4~6 hrs) and have no powerful gpus, except for using free service gpu, like colab, we will have to select a solution as simple as possible in this demo.
 - The performance of this solution would be OK, or say, medium, which should roughly solve the problem.
 The expected accuracy would be around 80% or higher, if we manually label a big dataset.
 In fact, the bigger, the better! (see below the comment for labelling the data)
 - If I had more GPUs, I would go for other more complicated solutions, e.g, using the pretrained model.
 However, it would surely require multiples GPUs and more stable GPU service (colab is not the stable one!)
-- we need to manually label a dataset for training/dev/testing.
+- We need to manually label a dataset for training/dev/testing.
 This part of work would require a plenty of time.
 The basic idea is that the more labelled data, the better.
 However, for demo purpose, a small example set with several labelled samples would be enough!
 Please more focus on the methodology, but not the accuracy.
-- Due to the limitted 4-6 hrs, the manual work has been skipped.
+- Due to the limited 4-6 hrs, the manual work has been skipped.
 Instead, we randomly chose some samples to label them as event being found and filled the feilds with the fixed values (for simulation only).
 In reality, we should have people to label the data manually.

 - The whole structure of the codes is organized by three components whose names are self-explained:
   -- feature.py: